hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/README.md

 F5 does not provide a native mechanism to back up and restore SSL Orchestrator configuration across devices.
 UCS restore fails because iAppsLX block UUIDs are instance-specific.
 F5's own SSLO snapshots are internal checkpoints that cannot be exported or imported.
 The iFile representation carries the same UUID binding.
 All three mechanisms are tied to the device that created them.

 F5 provides a script to delete an SSLO deployment, but no way to recreate it.
 The only recovery path is manual recreation through the GUI — clicking through every SSL setting, every service, every service chain, every security policy rule, and every topology.
-For a deployment with 10 topologies and complex security policies, this is hours of careful manual work where a single missed boolean conditional (such as forgetting to change "match any" to "match all" on a multi-condition rule) can silently disable SSL inspection without any alert or warning.
+For a deployment with 10 topologies and complex security policies, this is hours of careful manual work.

 ### What SSLO-Replay Solves

-SSLO-Replay captures the logical configuration of an SSLO deployment, strips all instance-specific data, and replays it through the gc processor — the same API the GUI and Ansible use.
+SSLO-Replay captures the logical configuration of an SSLO deployment, strips all instance-specific data, and replays it through the gc processor — the same API the SSLO iAppsLX GUI and Ansible use.
 The gc processor generates fresh UUIDs, builds the TMOS objects, and binds the blocks.
 The result is indistinguishable from having built it by hand.

 The snapshot is a single JSON file containing every SSLO object and its external dependencies.
 The replay is deterministic, repeatable, and error-free.